FilipeAraujo/tableandfriends_ios/README.md

 The web page that facebook sdk shows when an user logs in.

-## Reading json from an remote api
+## Reading JSON from an remote API

 ![Reading json from an api](/screenshots/assyncjson.png "Reading json from an api")